 Request a search of the Art Loss Register’s database to discover whether an item has been registered as stolen, missing, subject to a dispute, or reported with authenticity issues.

 Increasingly, the value of any valuable possession depends on the ability to demonstrate clear title and evidence of its undisputed ownership since creation.
-The high incidence of international art theft is continuing testament to the fact that many stolen works of art are traded every year, with thieves seeking to secure a profit selling to innocent purchasers.
+Continuing reports of international art theft indicate that many stolen works of art must be traded every year, with thieves seeking to secure a profit selling to innocent purchasers.

-To the purchaser, a search minimises the chance of acquiring a work of art, which had been previously stolen.
-Alternatively there may be some question concerning its previous history of ownership, which could have a substantial impact on its future price and marketability.
+To the purchaser, a search minimises the chance of acquiring a work of art which has been stolen.
+Alternatively there may be some question concerning its past ownership, which could have a substantial impact on its future value and marketability.

-To the art dealer, a search not only minimises the chance of acquiring a stolen work, but also acts as an encouragement to buyers to know that they are acquiring the work with good title.
+To the vendor, a search not only minimises the chance of acquiring or dealing in stolen items, but also acts as an encouragement to buyers to know that they are acquiring the work with good title.

-Given the range of product and the complexities of an international market, all search requests require detailed professional investigation and are carried out by ALR qualified art historians.
+Given the range of items traded and the complexities of an international market, all search requests require detailed professional investigation and are carried out by the ALR’s trained art experts.

-The process starts with your completion of the attached on line form and wherever possible the attachment of a clear photographic image.
+The process starts with your completion of the online search form and wherever possible the attachment of a clear photographic image.
 Following payment of the search fee a comparison with the half a million items on the database will then be carried out.
-If these procedures do not reveal an issue with the item then you will be emailed an ALR search certificate, which confirms that at the date that the search was made the item, had not been registered as stolen, or subject to an issue, on the database.
+If these procedures do not reveal an issue with the item then you will be emailed an ALR certificate, which confirms that at the date that the search was made the item had not been registered as stolen, or subject to an issue, on the database.